Project Hail Mary: Film adaptation

 Weir sold the book's film adaptation rights to Metro-Goldwyn-Mayer in early 2020 for $3 million.
 Ryan Gosling signed on to star in and produce the project in March 2020, with Phil Lord and Christopher Miller signing on to direct the film in May and Drew Goddard, who previously adapted Weir's debut novel The Martian into a film, signing on to write the screenplay in July.
 In May 2023, it was revealed the film would begin production in early 2024 in the United Kingdom.
-In April 2024, Amazon MGM Studios, who acquired MGM in 2022, announced a possible 2026 release window for the film.
+In April 2024, Amazon MGM Studios, which acquired MGM in 2022, announced a possible 2026 release window for the film.
 Later that month, a release date of March 20, 2026, was set.
-At the time of the announcement, the list of people who are associated with this film as producers included Amy Pascal, Gosling, Lord, Miller, Aditya Sood, Rachel O’Connor and Weir.
+It was also revealed that Weir would serve as a producer for the adaptation of his novel; Amy Pascal, Aditya Sood, and Rachel O'Connor were announced as producers.
 Sandra Hüller was added to the cast as Eva Stratt in May 2024.